 Who is usually on call?
 A data scientist or a machine learning engineer.
 Whoever built the model and knows "what the feature X is about," or whom to ask about it.

 What metrics can you monitor?
 What impacts the choice?

 The ML monitoring setup can vary.
 Here are some of the things that affect it:

 - The model and data types.
 You always need some "accuracy" metric to evaluate the overall model quality.
 You can generally usually use the same metrics as in model training.
 But the specific list of metrics will vary depending on whether you have a regression, classification, or ranking model.
-Monitoring data drift is also different on tabular versus image data and so on.
+Monitoring changes in tabular data is different from tracking text data drift and so on.

 - Ground truth delay.
 You can evaluate the model quality directly if you get labeled data or feedback soon after the prediction.
 For example, when predicting the pizza delivery time, you will soon learn how long it took.
 If you predict sales for the next quarter, you'll need to wait to know how good these predictions were.
 When there is a long lag between prediction and feedback, you cannot calculate the quality itself.
 You might need to monitor proxy metrics such as data and prediction drift.

 - Model risks and importance.
 The more important the model, the more granular your monitoring might be, and the more specific metrics (like fairness) and monitoring approaches (like detection of individual outliers) you might need to implement.
 If you have a lot of low-risk models, you can monitor only standard metrics relevant to the model type.